 Leave to one side to allow the flavours to meld together.

-First, place your strawberries in a colander and rinse well under gently running cold water, so as not to damage them.
 Strawberries absorb water easily so that is why it is best to wash and then hull them.
 Leave them in your colander to drain.

 Then hull and slice your strawberries in half.

-Keep chilled until you are ready to serve then arrange in a salad bowl.
+Mix well to combine, keep it chilled until you are ready to serve then arrange in a salad bowl.

 - as a topping for granola or muesli for breakfast